UCR-Robotics/ee144/docs/logistics.rst

 This page introduces logistics for lab section only; please see syllabus for course overview and lecture/homework related logistics.

-- Teaching Assistant: Amel Dechemi, Dimitris Chatziparaschis
+- Teaching Assistant: Dimitris Chatziparaschis, Xiaoao Song
-- Email: adech003@ucr.edu, dchat013@ucr.edu
+- Email: dchat013@ucr.edu, xiaoao.song@email.ucr.edu
 - Office Hour: 10am - 11am, Tuesday (The office hours are available both in person at WCH109 and via Zoom)

 Please **feel free** to contact TAs if you have any questions.